East Prussia: World War II

 After the 1939 invasion of Poland by Nazi Germany opening World War II, the borders of East Prussia were revised.
 Regierungsbezirk Westpreußen became part of Reichsgau Danzig-West Prussia, while Regierungsbezirk Zichenau (Ciechanów) was added to East Prussia.
 Originally part of the Zichenau region, the Sudauen (Suwałki) district in Sudovia was later transferred to the Gumbinnen region.

-In 1939 East Prussia had 2.49 million inhabitants, 85% of them ethnic Germans, the others Poles in the south who, according to Polish estimates numbered in the interwar period around 300,000–350,000, the Latvian speaking Kursenieki, and Lietuvininkai who spoke Lithuanian in the northeast.
+In 1939, East Prussia had 2.49 million inhabitants, 85% of them ethnic Germans, the other Poles in the south who, according to Polish estimates numbered in the interwar period around 300,000–350,000, the Latvian speaking Kursenieki, and Lietuvininkai who spoke Lithuanian in the northeast.
 Most German East Prussians, Masurians, Kursieniki, and Lietuvininkai were Lutheran, while the population of Warmia was mainly Roman Catholic due to the history of its bishopric.
 The East Prussian Jewish Congregation declined from about 9,000 in 1933 to 3,000 in 1939, as most fled from Nazi rule.

 During World War II, the Polish ethnic minorities of Catholic Warmians and Lutheran Masurians were persecuted by the Nazi German government, which wanted to erase all aspects of Polish culture and Polish language in Warmia and Masuria.
 The Jews who remained in East Prussia in 1942 were shipped to concentration camps, including Theresienstadt in occupied Czechoslovakia, Kaiserwald in occupied Latvia, and camps in Minsk in occupied Byelorussian Soviet Socialist Republic.
-Deportations began 24 June 1942 and continued throughtout the war.
+Deportations began 24 June 1942 and continued throughout the war.
 Most of those deported were killed in the Holocaust.

-In 1939 the Regierungsbezirk Zichenau was annexed by Germany and incorporated into East Prussia.
+In 1939, the Regierungsbezirk Zichenau was annexed by Germany and incorporated into East Prussia.
 Parts of it were transferred to other regions, e.g. Suwałki Region to Regierungsbezirk Gumbinnen and Soldau (Działdowo) to Regierungsbezirk Allenstein.

 In the annexed pre-war Polish territory, the Polish population was subjected to various crimes, including mass arrests, roundups, deportations to forced labour and concentration camps (including teenagers), executions, massacres (also as part of the Intelligenzaktion and Aktion T4) and expulsions.
 The Jews were confined in ghettos and afterwards deported either deported to extermination camps or massacred in the region.